"A drinking club with a running problem"

 Read more about the hash house harriers around the world on Wikipedia: https://en.wikipedia.org/wiki/Hash_House_Harriers

 Please see also our Welcome Folder - it's very well hidden under Files.

 We are always happy to welcome visitors from other kennels.
 As you can see above, we both run and walk, and we almost always run from places easily accessible by public transport, so if you want to see parts of Greater Copenhagen that other tourists never get to visit, then find the start location under Runlist or find us on Meetup, and come and say hi!
-There is no run fee for first-time visitors (i.e. you run for free), but on-on's at pubs are pay-as-you-go, and if the on-on is at a private address, it's BYOB and 25 DKK fee for food.
+There is no run fee for CH3 runs for first-time visitors (i.e. you run for free), but on-on's at pubs are pay-as-you-go, and if the on-on is at a private address, it's BYOB and 25 DKK fee for food.
 For CH4 (full moon) there is no run fee, but it's pay-as-you-go.
 RDH3 (long Sunday runs) have run fee of 75 DKK for all participants as there is warm food involved.

 Please note that the run starts on time, i.e. 14.30 in the winter and 18.30 in the summer for CH3 runs, and 10.00 walkers and 11.00 runners for RDH3 runs.
 To allow yourself time to find the pack and stash your bag in a bag car, plan to arrive at the start location 10-15 minutes before the start time.
 If you're late, a large arrow next to the chalk talk is usually left to point the latecomers towards the start direction.

 Visiting Copenhagen on a day when there's no run?
 We'll still be happy to meet you for a beer.
 Drop an email to the Mismanagement, and we'll find some thirsty hashers who'll introduce you to our hash bars.